Keith Drury (artist): Social commentary

 Drury went professional as an artist in 2009.
-His early works were mainly oil on canvas and some featured controversial subjects, or included political and religious satire.
+His early works were mainly oil on canvas and some featured controversial subjects, or included political and religious commentary.

-One portrait showed DUP politician, Iris Robinson, wife of former First Minister of Northern Ireland in a 'Marilyn Monroe pose'.
-Another depicted Rev Dr Ian Paisley (also DUP) wearing an Irish Tricolour tie, alongside his opposite number, Sinn Féin's Martin McGuinness, in a Union Flag tie (an image seen as offensive by some from both political allegiances).
+One portrait showed a Democratic Unionist (DUP) politician, Iris Robinson, wife of former First Minister of Northern Ireland in a 'Marilyn Monroe pose'.
+Another depicted former DUP leader, Ian Paisley, wearing an Irish Tricolour tie, alongside his opposite number, Sinn Féin's Martin McGuinness in a Union Flag tie.
+This oil painting was entitled, ‘The Chuckle Brothers’ and illustrated how two key figures from opposing political parties in the Northern Irish conflict could form an unlikely friendship and help to bring about peace and reconciliation, despite deep-seated differences.

 In 2010 Drury exhibited an oil painting in the Marketplace Theatre and Arts Centre in Armagh which alluded to the child abuse scandal in the Roman Catholic Church.
-It pictured Cardinal Sean Brady, head of the Catholic Church in Ireland, who was involved in an alleged cover-up, wearing a baby’s dummy (pacifier) instead of a crucifix.
+It pictured Cardinal Sean Brady, head of the Catholic Church in Ireland, who was involved in an alleged cover-up, wearing a baby's dummy (pacifier) instead of a crucifix.
 There were calls for the portrait to be removed from public display.
 Defending his work, Drury told the press that although people could choose to take offence, the painting could be viewed in a variety of ways.